flowbased/fbp-diff/doc/braindump.md

 Might require generalizations though, like `-+ *(Component) *(NewComponent)` to match regardless of node name.
 Some more refactoring ideas found here: https://github.com/jonnor/projects/tree/master/fbp-meta

+Each refactoring could be represented as a object, with:

+* a match rule.
+Determining which things to change
+* a transformation.
+The change to make for each match
+* (maybe) a search context, for which (subset) of data to try matches in

 # Merge conflicts

 In text-based diffing, a merge conflict occurs if two changes are done to the same lines of text/code.